Freeletics Weights Journeys

 This is a weight lifting plan focused on muscle growth by combining hypertrophy and strength intervals.
-A pure gym experience that will target your entire body in each training session.
-Intense and functional barbell workouts, with an option to incorporate dips and pullups for more effective results.
+A pure gym experience that will target your entire body in each training session with intense and functional barbell workouts.
+Expect to perform similar workouts week to week as a benchmark for tracking your progress.

 Hybrid Strength (M) (F)